diBernardoGroup/Network-model-of-the-COVID-19/README.md

 LATIN HYPERCUBE GENERATION

-If you decided to run montecarlo campaign in the 'siqhrd_network_main_montecarlo.m' you can also select:
+If you decided to run the Montecarlo campaign in the 'siqhrd_network_main_montecarlo.m' you can also select:
 1. N_param_var: number of Monte-Carlo simulations;
 2.  perc: the maximum ratio of parameter variations;
 3.  orthogonal: if set to '1' runs an Orthogonal Latin Hypercube for the perturbed parameters generation (each region has its own hypercube).